jboetticher/cross-chain-dao/README.md

 # Example Cross-Chain DAO
 This is an example of a cross-chain DAO.
 It follows a hub-and-spoke model.
 The `CrossChainDAO.sol` file is the main logic.
 The `DAOSatellite.sol` contract communicates across chains with the `CrossChainDAO.sol` smart contract.

+## Design
+The original process of a DAO (OpenZeppelin contract inspired by Compound) would have the following steps:
+1. Propose
+2. Voting Period
+3. Execution

+The cross-chain DAO would have these steps:
+1. Propose
+2. Voting Period
+3. Collection Period
+4. Execution

+When the proposal is initiated, it uses a past snapshot to determine which account has so many votes.
+During the voting period, accounts are able to cast yay or nay for a vote.
+During execution, once the voting period is finished, if the vote succeeds, anyone can execute the proposal.

+The collection period is unique to the cross-chain DAO because it is when all of the votes from all of the chains are collected and processed on the hub chain to determine which side won.

 ## Deployment
 The following docs will be for deploying to hub chain Moonbase Alpha and spoke chain Fantom.